Makktu/BabelFlow/README.md

 - Abstract prompts ("blue dreams dissolving") tend to produce more poetic, dreamlike text
 - Technical prompts often result in fascinating pseudo-academic babble
 - Mixing different writing styles in your prompt can create interesting linguistic collisions

-Whether you're a fan of experimental literature, a poet seeking inspiration, or simply curious about the boundaries of machine-generated text, BabelFlow offers a playground for linguistic exploration.
-It's like having a tireless collaborator who's read everything but understood it just slightly wrong - in the most interesting ways possible.

 ## Requirements